top of page

 Armstrong Siddeley Jaguar Aero-Engines

-This range of Armstrong Siddeley aero-engines were all descended from an engine designed at the Royal Aircraft Factory in 1916, known as the R.A.F.
-8. This engine, designed by Sidney Heron, was an air-cooled radial engine with fourteen cylinders arranged in two staggered rows.
-In 1917, Heron was transferred to work on the engine at the Siddeley-Deasy company; however, this work was deferred due to issues with the Siddely Puma engine.
+The Armstrong Siddeley Jaguar was descended from an engine designed by a team of engineers at the Royal Aircraft Factory (RAF) in 1916, known as the R.A.F.8.
+In 1917, the RAF Factory was reorganised to concentrate on research and development, leaving manufacturing to commercial companies.
+The development team was transferred to work on the engine at the Siddeley-Deasy company; however, this work was deferred due to issues with the Siddeley Puma engine.
+In 1919, Siddeley-Deasy was acquired by Armstrong Whitworth, with the company name changing to Armstrong Siddeley.

 Armstrong Siddeley Jaguar Aero-Engine.jpg